8 Stats You Should Know About Shea Butter

 Ghana Government and Shea Butter

 Presently Shea Butter is not regulated by the Government of Ghana and we do NOT want it regulated by the Government.
 Regulation in this paradigm usually means the Government allows foreign buyers to dictate our prices and then we can only sell to the Government.
 That has proven a horrible business model for African industries.
-All we need is for the Government to make it illegal to export the raw shea nuts, mandating that value is added locally, thus benefiting the custodians of this God-sent, miracle butter.
+What we need is for the Government to make it illegal for anyone or company to export the raw shea nuts, mandating that value is added locally, thus benefiting the custodians of this God-sent, miracle butter and giving meaning to such rhetorical phrases as “Fair Trade”.